Surreal limits: Surreal limits of real numbers

+\begin{proof} Let $r=\lim_{n\to\infty} r_n$.
 First, suppose that $r=0$.
-The conclusion is trivial if infinitely many $r_n$'s are equal to $0$, because of the definition of the s-limit.
+In the sense of sign expansions, this corresponds to the empty sequence.
+If infinitely many $r_n$'s are equal to $0$, then $\slim_{n < \omega } r_n =0$; indeed, in this case, the first sign cannot eventually stabilize \emph{and be defined}, hence the definition of the s-limit gives the empty sequence.
 If all but finitely many $r_n$'s are strictly positive, then the first sign in the surreal representation is eventually $+$.
 Since the sequence converges in the classical sense, then, for every $m < \omega$, we have $r_n \leq 1/2^m$ eventually, that is, the first $+$ sign is eventually followed by at least $m$ minuses.
 This means that $\slim_{n < \omega } r_n = +---\dots = 1/ \omega $.
 If all but finitely many $r_n$'s are strictly negative, the symmetric argument gives $\slim_{n < \omega } r_n = -1/ \omega $.
 In the remaining case we have infinitely many positive $r_n$'s, hence infinitely many occurrences of $+$ at the first place, and infinitely many negative $r_n$'s, hence infinitely many occurrences of $-$ at the first place.
 Thus the first place does not eventually stabilize and, according to Definition \ref{def1}, $\slim_{n < \omega } r_n =0$, being the empty sequence.